PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

    * - **Project name**
      - Should be unique in the workspace.
    * - **Default location**
-     - By default, the project is physically created inside the workspace folder, but you can choose other location.
+     - By default, the project is physically created inside the workspace folder, but you can choose another location.
    * - Working sets
      - You can add the project to a `working  set <https://help.eclipse.org/2019-06/help/index.jsp?nav=%2F0_4_4_2>`_, where you can logically group of your projects.
 This is a concept used by the `Project Explorer view`_.